 - Add the URL pertaining to the virtual machine included in the Orchestrator Credentials Proxy setup.

-- Add the key.
-Depending on the installation method, this is either the secret key generated by the .msi installer, or the one held by the
+For the connected proxy, depending on the installation method, this is either the secret key generated by the .msi installer, or the one held by the Jwt:Keys parameter.

 You can then add the desired store as follows: